Cranberry Orange Muffin Recipe

 3. FILL THEM TO THE TOP

 Fill your muffin liners to the top with batter.
 Yes, this goes against everything you’re heard but it’s important in helping the muffin gain that height.

 This tip has been a game changer!
 For bakery style muffin tops, line a 12 count muffin pan with 6 muffins liners, meaning you’ll only fill every other muffin well with batter.
 Filling every other cup allows the muffins to spread and dome without running into each other.
 This technique also encourages the muffins to brown, creating a golden muffin top.

-How to top the muffins
+How to top Cranberry Orange Muffins

 For these tender muffins, I topped them with with extra cranberries and sanding sugar.
 Sanding sugar is a large crystal sugar that’s great for decorating because it won’t dissolve with heat.

 If you want a different topping, try a sweet orange glaze (orange juice and powdered sugar) or try our streusel topping.
 No matter how you top the muffins, they are the perfect afternoon snack, and great for busy mornings and Christmas morning!